ABOUT THIS WEBSITE

 PURPOSE OF THIS RESOURCE:

-This open source searchable database is intended to provide its users with visual, sonic, and written information about a broad sampling of acoustic musical instruments of both Western and non-Western origins.
+This open source searchable database is intended to provide its users with visual, sonic, and written information about a broad sampling of acoustic musical instruments (and a few electronic ones as well) of both Western and non-Western origins.
 Its primary audience is envisioned as students in undergraduate general education music courses (Western music history/appreciation classes, introductory ethnomusicology/’world music’ courses).
 This resource provides its users with supplemental information about many of the musical instruments or combinations of instruments (ensembles) that are mentioned but not illustrated or explicated in depth in the textbooks being used in introductory music courses.
 The site is also designed to encourage spontaneous exploration of the world of acoustic musical instruments.
 It does so by providing the user with ways to link facets of any one instrument to other instruments sharing those same characteristics, and by providing a number of essays on a variety of topics about the physical design, historical evolution, and social and cultural meanings of musical instruments.
 The instruments presented on this site are found in the extensive holdings of Western and non-Western instruments at Grinnell College.

 The musical instruments presented here are objects in the inventory of a college music department and are used for studio instruction, by ensembles, and in classroom teaching.
 They were not acquired as part of a coherent, planned collection building project, but come together as a ‘collection’ only by their inclusion in this website.
 Unlike the historically and artistically significant instruments found in museum collections, this collection is comprised of, for the most part, student and low-end professional model instruments of modest monetary value.
 Their greatest value as presented here is educational, enhanced by the way in which they have been put into social, cultural, and musical context and placed in relation to one another.